sofiabsilva/learning-path/100DaysOfCode/R02Log.md

 #### :mortar_board: Problem solving

 **Today's Progress:** Done with the "sentimental part" now onto the new problem to be written in Python, "similarities" of Pset 6.
 A program that compares two files for similarities and highlights them.

+### Day 62: October 24, 2018
+#### :mortar_board: Problem solving

+**Today's Progress:** Done with Pset6.
+Similaries was quite easy to implement, surprisingly!
+Only had to read through documentation and think a little bit.
+I think I'm gonna try doing the "more comfortable" version of similarities too.